dchuong/UmlProject/README.md

 PlantUml - Create uml diagrams from plain text http://plantuml.com/.

-Junits - Thinking of adding in the future to check work without looking at images

 # 3/11
 Looking into implementing unit case to prevent having to look at images.